simonratner/meggy-jr-rgb/MeggyJr_Sapper/README.md

 Gameplay
 --------
 Number of surrounding mines at the current cursor position is indicated with auxiliary LEDs.
-It is also shown with color, as follows:
+It is also shown with increasing color intensity, from green to yellow.

-      0 - black
+    0 - off
-      1 - blue
-      2 - green
-      3 - yellow
-      4 - orange
-      5 - bright blue
-      6 - bright green
+    1 - green
-      7 - bright yellow
+    ...
-      8 - bright orange
+    8 - yellow

-Mines are red, flags are violet, your cursor is white.
+Mines are red, flags are blue, your cursor is white (or pink, if you have one of the older boards with low intensity green LEDs).

 Use directional keys to move the cursor, ``A`` to flag and ``B`` to reveal the current cell.
 Pressing ``B`` on a revealed cell will also reveal all unflagged